Minivan: China

 The Li Mega introduced in November 2023 at the Auto Guangzhou, where pre-orders were accepted.
 The minivan is notable for its distinctive exterior design, which contributes in aerodynamics with a wind resistance drag coefficient of just 0.215 Cd, the lowest among MPVs globally currently in production.

 Indonesia

-The MPV segment is the most popular passenger car segment in Indonesia, with a market share of 40 percent in 2021.
+The MPV segment is the most popular passenger car segment in Indonesia, with a market share of 40% in 2021.

 India

 The category is commonly known as multi utility vehicle (MUV) or MPV.
 In fiscal year 2020, the sales volume of the segment totaled 283,583 vehicles, or 10.3% of industry total.

 Luxury MPV

-Manufacturers such as Mercedes-Benz, Toyota, Lexus, Buick, Hongqi, Denza, Zeekr and Volvo have marketed upscale MPVs as luxury vehicles, mainly marketed for several Asian markets.

-Luxury MPVs generally have 3-rows of six or seven seats; however, range-topping flagship models may also offer a 2-rows option with four seats, which typically have more features than their cheaper counterparts.
-By the early 2020s, manufacturers have found additional strategies to improve technologies, such as new materials, new systems, and improving exteriors.
+Several manufacturers produce upscale MPVs positioned as luxury cars, primarily marketed in select Asian markets.
+They generally have three rows for six- or seven-seats; however, range-topping flagship models may also offer a two-row option with first class travel four seats, which typically offered more features and higher-priced counterparts.

-Examples of luxury MPV models include Mercedes-Benz V-Class, Lexus LM, Buick GL8, Hongqi HQ9, Denza D9, Toyota Alphard, Volvo EM90 and the Zeekr 009.
+Examples of luxury MPV models include Mercedes-Benz VLE, Lexus LM, Hongqi HQ9, Volvo EM90, Buick GL8, Denza D9, Wey Gaoshan, Li Mega, Luxeed V9, Maextro V800, Voyah Dream, Toyota Alphard, Nissan Elgrand and the Zeekr 009.